souffle-lang/souffle-lang.github.io/pages/docs/datalog.md

 # Syntax

-The whole syntax of Soufflé can be found as a (railroad grammar)(http://souffle-lang.github.io/syntax.xhtml).
+The whole syntax of Soufflé can be found as a [railroad grammar](http://souffle-lang.github.io/syntax.xhtml).

 {% include links.html %}